-These are fixed monthly prices for the 18 month contract and include line rental.
+These are fixed monthly prices for the duration of the 18 month contract and include line rental.
+More information here.

 Signing up and Setting up

 The G.fast team on 0800 049 2326 (8am-8pm) will check availability and upgrade your TalkTalk package.
 It's an Openreach engineer installed product using an Openreach G.fast modem.
 It may take up to 10 working days after ordering for the G.fast service to go live, a little longer if a new line is required.
 The team will arrange the free engineer visit any time after that between 8am-8pm on Monday to Friday.

 The engineer will need 2-3 hours to set up the Openreach modem and TalkTalk router and test the G.fast connection.
 You’ll need at least two power sockets.
 The equipment set up will look similar to this:

 The engineer will set up your G.fast service as follows:

 The G.fast service is compatible with all of your existing 'phone and TV services including the TalkTalk TV Box and TV services including TV Boosts and TalkTalk TV content purchases.

 @Gondola , with reference to your earlier post about two months back asking on the new package, both of these two are tied.